jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/3_Automotive.typ

 Since #gl_("swith", pl:true) are a pioneering desire and proper scientific work ethics requires to make use of all public avialable resources, research results from patens shall be presented as well.

 // --------------------------------- patents -------------------------------- //
-// TODO maybe you want to mention the patents that felix's paper had - i think you were able to find only one of them In principle, patents could provide information about existing concepts similar to #gl_("swith").
+In principle, patents could provide information about existing concepts similar to #gl_("swith").
 Two German patents from the automotive industry state that they want to pursue the idea of a load-bearing pressure cylinder.
 The first, @Stahl2017 was already published by BMW in 2015.
 The idea was to construct the longitudinal member as a pressure cylinder so that it could absorb both fuel and external forces.
 According to the description on Google Patents @Stahl2017, the patent was withdrawn.
 The other, @ChristophBechtold2019 was published by Audi in 2017 for motor vehicles with pressure cylinders.
 The patent description explicitly mentions that the pressure cylinder should be able to absorb both forces and moments within the motor vehicle.